mmnsports.com

 “I marvel at them, at the joy they brought basketball fans all over the world,” West said in 2019.

-Even in his later years, West remained a prominent figure in the basketball community, frequently attending Summer League games in Las Vegas and engaging with players like LeBron James, who paid tribute to West on social media: “Will truly miss our convos my dear friend!
+Even in his later years, West remained a prominent figure in the basketball community, frequently attending games in Las Vegas and engaging with players like LeBron James, who paid tribute to West on social media: “Will truly miss our convos my dear friend!
 My thoughts and prayers goes out to your wonderful family!
 Forever love Jerry!
 Rest in Paradise my guy!”

 West is 25th on the NBA's all-time scoring list.
 While the NBA has never officially confirmed West as the model for its logo, it is widely believed to be based on his silhouette.
 “While it's never been officially declared that the logo is Jerry West,” Silver said in 2021, “it sure looks a lot like him.”